 - Be guilty of an objectionable demonstration of dissent at an official’s decision by throwing of gloves, helmets, hats, bats, balls, or any other forceful unsportsmanlike action.

 - Be guilty of using unnecessarily rough tactics in the play of a game against the body of an opposing player.

 - Be guilty of a physical attack upon any board member, official manager, coach, player or spectator.

-- Be guilty of the use of profane, obscene or vulgar language in any manner at any time.
+- Be guilty of the use of profane, obscene, vulgar, or racist language in any manner at any time.

 - Appear on the field of play, stands, or anywhere on the little league complex while in an intoxicated state.

-- Be guilty of publicly discussing with spectators in a derogatory or abusive manner any play, decision or a personal opinion on any players during the game..
+- Be guilty of publicly discussing with others in a derogatory or abusive manner any play, decision or a personal opinion on any players or coaches during the game..